githubuser31899/BasicCircCalc/README.md

 # BasicCircCalc
-This is a basic program that calculates the area and circumference of a circle.
+This is a basic python program that calculates the area and circumference of a circle, utilizing a text-based GUI.